MaxFrayd/assesmentApp/README.md

 to run the frontend server.

-**Hint:** After the execution you can access the frontend via the url [http://localhost:4000/graphql](http://localhost:4000/graphql) in your preferred browser.
+**Hint:** After the execution you can access the frontend via the url [http://localhost:3000](http://localhost:3000) in your preferred browser.

 ## Graphql

 All graphql changes that you make have to be done in the corresponding `*.graphql` files.
-All required changes are marked as TODO comments.
-To build the typescript code run the command:
+All required changes are marked as `TODO` comments.
+To build the typescript code run the following command:
-This will create all hooks that you require to solve the tasks.

 ```shell
 yarn generate
 ```

-After changing the
+This will create all hooks that you require to solve the tasks.

 ## Misc
-// TODO: @Angelina

 - ❗Please do not push your solution to GitHub or any other online platform.
 - You are **NOT** allowed to install any additional libraries
+- You are allowed to use all online sources available
+    - If you decide to copy/past source code from external resources (e.g. StackOverflow) that are neither **antd documentations** nor other documentations, add the corresponding references
+    - You must be able to explain code snippets copy/pasted from external sources